adaanene/PBL-project-18/README.md

 # Terraform AWS Cloud

-This repository is about experimenting and practicing using Terraform, a powerful infrastructure as code (IaC) tool, to develop and automate an AWS infrastructure for a fictitious company.
+This repository is about using Terraform, a powerful infrastructure as code (IaC) tool, to develop and automate an AWS infrastructure for a fictitious company.

 ## AWS Cloud Solution For 2 Company Websites Using A Reverse Proxy Technology